Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 The trained model can be used for inference with [Machine Learning Inference API](machine-learning-inference.md).
 Ensure that the INI file contains the correct weight file in `save_path` in `[Model]` section.
 The valid INI file can be made from `ml_train_model_h` with `ml_train_model_save()` if you have constructed the model with the provided API.
-For example, you can use the trained model with single API as follows:
+For example, you can use the trained model with a single API as follows:

   ```c
     #include <nnstreamer-single.h>